EMorf/PKI/Lab/Task 1/OpenSSL Basics.md

-## Exercise 1 - Generate a Self-Signed Certificate
+## Exercise 1 - Generate a key pair and encrypt/decrypt data.
 ![By Software:OpenSSL contributorsScreenshot:VulcanSphere - Self-taken; derivative work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=125198571](UEFI_Secure_Boot_DB_certificate.png)

 This first exercise will illustrate the basics of using OpenSSL to generate a private-public key pair.
 [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) is a software library for applications that provide secure communications over computer networks against eavesdropping, and identify the party at the other end.
 It is widely used by Internet servers, including the majority of HTTPS websites.